SwipedOn Visitor Management Sytem

 2. Train Your Receptionist to be Professional and Friendly

-Your receptionist is the first face your visitor sees when they step into your workspace.
-From looking tidy to pronouncing your visitor’s name correctly, this person needs to be a true professional.
+Your receptionist is the first face your visitor sees when they set foot in your company.
+From having a tidy appearance to pronouncing your visitor’s name correctly, your receptionist needs to be a true professional.

 Offering visitors a beverage (e.g. tea, coffee or water) is a must, as is being attentive to any other needs they may have.
-Make sure the receptionist knows it’s important to either greet visitors verbally, or acknowledge them with a smile if they’re busy talking on the phone and can’t speak to them immediately.
+Make sure the receptionist knows how to greet visitors in your company whether that's verbally, or acknowledging visitors with eye contact and a smile if they’re busy talking on the phone and can’t speak to them immediately.

 If you don’t have a full-time receptionist, instruct your employees to welcome visitors and direct them to the sign-in area.
-For companies with no receptionist, it’s especially important to use digital sign-in software to lead visitors through the sign-in process.
+For companies with an unstaffed reception area, it’s crucial to use digital sign-in software as part of the office visitor management process to intuitively lead visitors through sign in and notify staff immediately of their visitor's arrival.

 Receptionists and employees should also be prepared to use a visitor’s name when greeting them.
 Salespeople are regularly trained to address their prospects by name to build trust and familiarity—and the same tactic can be applied to make your visitors feel welcome.